Laser run

-Laser-run (also known as laser run) is a multisport competition consisting of running and shooting.
+Laser run is a multisport competition consisting of running and shooting.
 It is a sport in its own right and the last event of the modern pentathlon where it was formerly known as combined.

 Distance and format

-Laser-run is a competition that involves cross country running and laser pistol shooting in multiple sequences.
-Laser-run competitions are held under rules of the Union Internationale de Pentathlon Moderne (UIPM).
+Laser run is a competition that involves cross country running and laser pistol shooting in multiple sequences.
+Laser run competitions are held under rules of the Union Internationale de Pentathlon Moderne (UIPM).

-The sequence of a laser-run is as follows:
+The sequence of a laser run is as follows: